How busy worms can turn a profit (or at least, a lot of good compost)

 “The worms are good indicators too; if they’re trying to get out, something is heating up, but add some water along the top and it will come right pretty quickly.”

 The danger time is the first three days or so after you added new material.
-Once the worms have eaten the ‘combustable’ stuff the temperature of a windrow tends to stablise.
+Once the worms have eaten the ‘combustible’ stuff the temperature of a windrow tends to stabilise.

 Tiger worms can be added to one end of the pile – about 1.5kg of worms for every metre of windrow will take about 8 weeks to process it – and you can add more manure/waste to the other end.
 The worms will slowly move along as they need food, leaving their castings behind, and once they get an idea of how much food is about, they regulate their breeding so they don’t over-populate it.